leoMirandaa/Newspaper-site/README.md

 # FSDI 113 Assignment 1
-## Report View:
+## User Auth

-1. Write, build and deploy your new "user" accounts enabled application such that additional users are able to log in and log out using an authentication mechanism.
-Your code must be in github but additionally you must include a link to your app deployed on Heroku in your README.md file (in your repo).
+1. Upload your user authentication app with bootstrap templates.
+You must provide a link to your github repository as well as a link to your app on heroku in the README file.
 ## Heroku Link
 https://fierce-bastion-71490.herokuapp.com/